ychen306/FHIR-Genomics/README.md

 ## How to use it
-* Change the application settings in `config.py` (Currently we uses PostgresSQL for development, and our script `setup_db.py` is written specifically for Postgres, you can switch to SQLite by using the proper SQL connection url in `config.py`.
+* Change the application settings in `config.py` (Currently we use PostgresSQL for development, and our script `setup_db.py` is written specifically for Postgres, you can switch to SQLite by using the proper SQL connection url in `config.py`.
 MySQL is however not supported right now.
 Contributions to support MySQL are welcomed).
 * Optional: load your version of FHIR spec with the script `load_spec.py`, which will update `fhir/fhir_spec.py`.
 * If you haven't created the database you specified in `config.py`, simply use command below to create it
 ```